 The Impact of Wrapped Tokens

-Decentralized Exchanges (DEXes) saw massive growth in mid-2020.
-In Q4 of last year, the total volume of trade on DEXes equated to over $60 billion.
-These vast gains are primarily thanks to WETH making the process of swapping ETH for ERC-20 tokens infinitely easier.
+Decentralised Exchanges (DEXes) saw massive growth in mid-2020.
+In Q4 of last year, the trade volume on DEXes equated to over $60 billion.
+These vast gains are primarily thanks to WETH, making swapping ETH for ERC-20 tokens easier.

-It’s the versatility of ERC-20 tokens that makes them so revolutionary in the cryptocurrency world.
-The methods behind token-wrapping are becoming generalized among all types of tokens and protocols, which is fuelling further growth.
+The versatility of ERC-20 tokens makes them so revolutionary in the cryptocurrency world.
+The methods behind token-wrapping are becoming generalised among all types of tokens and protocols, fuelling further growth.

-Let’s now explore some of the most successful avenues on which WBTC can be utilized.
+Let’s now explore some of the most successful avenues for utilising WBTC.